-A key motivation for our work and the previous work in Refs~\cite{HeylM2019QLTE, SiebererLM2019DQC} is that a better understanding of the detailed behaviour of Trotter errors in DQS may allow a more nuanced use of Trotterisation to better balance the Trotter errors against the effects of decoherence and gate noise.
-For example, Refs~\cite{HeylM2019QLTE, SiebererLM2019DQC} show, at least for specific cases in the Ising model, that the pre-threshold errors of example observables agree with the values predicted by a perturbative Floquet-Magnus expansion of the system dynamics.
-In Figures~\ref{Fig:6_TrotterErrors}~(g--l), we extend these observations and show that well-defined, point-to-point errors show clear analytic scaling across a wide span of Trotter step sizes, even up to near the quantum chaotic threshold for shorter simulation times, across a wide range of models and parameter regimes, and even for the simulation error, which is a property of the global quantum state.
+Ultimately, resource optimisation is the goal that motivates most theoretical DQS research.
+A key driver for our work is that a better understanding of the detailed behaviour of Trotter errors in the pre-threshold regime most relevant for useful DQS may allow advanced quantum processors to maximise computational capacity by better balancing Trotter errors against the effects of decoherence and gate noise.
+References~\cite{HeylM2019QLTE, SiebererLM2019DQC} show, at least for specific cases in the Ising model, that certain error signatures for observables agree pre-threshold with the values predicted by a perturbative Floquet-Magnus expansion of the system dynamics.
+Rather surprisingly, however, the specific signatures studied in these works did not generally show any clear scaling of errors with other system parameters such as size or simulation time, suggesting a rather striking difference in behaviour between errors in local observables and state fidelity signatures calculated from the full quantum state.
+In Fig.~\ref{Fig:7_TrotterErrors}, we broaden the observation that observables errors are perturbative functions of step size to a range of different models.
+We also show, however, that well-defined, point-to-point errors (Figs~\ref{Fig:7_TrotterErrors}~(g--l)) do indeed scale sensibly with both system size and simulation time, showing they remain controllable across all models up to just prior the quantum chaotic threshold, and are also quite consistent with observed state fidelity scalings.
+Indeed, by identifying two distinct behavioural regimes in the pre-threshold dynamics (Fig.~\ref{Fig:3_FullDynamicsAndFT}), we identify a DQS performance region in which the simulation error (global state infidelity) can be expected to also show well-behaved perturbative scaling with Trotter step size, and our Fourier analysis of the full fidelity dynamics highlights an interest avenue for pursuing a better understanding of the underlying cause of these pre-threshold behaviours.